imba/imba-guide/docs/ch0/javascript.md

 ## Implicit return

-The last expression that *evaluates* in a function is also its return value.
-This means that most of the time you do not need an explicit return.
+The last statement in a function is also its return value.
+This means that most of the time you do not need an explicit return in most cases.

 For instance: